Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.21.1/recipes.md

 )
 ```

-- 1st argument: A `FluidStack`, the result of the recipe
+- 1st argument: A fluid stack, the result of the recipe
 - 2nd argument: An item ingredient, the catalyst of the recipe.
 One required per amount of `fluid`{:.v} ingredient
 - 3rd argument: A sized fluid ingredient, the fluid input of the recipe